aqbayadwala/Typescipt-handbook/02-The Basics.md

 ## Non-exception failures

 - So far, we have discussed runtime errors - meaning js's runtime telling us when it thinks something is nonsensical.
-- ECMAScript specification defines what is an error and not an error in JavaScript
+- ECMAScript specification defines what is an error and what is not an error in JavaScript.
 - In ECMAScript specs
-	- calling something which isn't callable throws an error
+	- calling something which isn't callable throws an error.
-	- but calling a property which doesn't exist returns `undefined`
+	- but calling a property which doesn't exist returns `undefined`.

 - JavaScript